franneck94/GW2_RotaHelper/ISSUES.md

 - Number of Auto Attacks instead of list of auto attacks
 - **Mesmer Greatsword**: Auto-attack detection requires refinement for optimal accuracy
+- After ~2hrs the game feerzes with memory issues